These sun gods are being so unreasonable.

 Fun Fact: In his honor, athletic games were held on the island of Rhodes every five years

 Helios is having none of your clever words.
 He promises to smite you should you try that funny business on him or any of the other gods and goddesses again.
 In fact, if you defy him, he plans on feeding you to the dragons, which pull him around in lieu of a horse drawn chariot.

 This is also the same vessel that unfortunately killed his son Phaethon, when the youngster failed to control the horses and Zeus struck him down.
 Zeus wasn’t being mean — had he not destroyed Phaethon, the careening solar chariot would’ve set the world on fire.

-However, Helios had a strong following on the island of Rhodes where his famous bronze statue guarded the harbor.
+However, Helios, a Titan god, had a strong following and was the patron deity and city god on the island of Rhodes where his famous bronze statue guarded the harbor.
 The huge figure was among the Seven Wonders of the Ancient World, until an earthquake did away with it.

 You send Helios the sun god on his way.
 If anything, he must be blaming the ancient Greeks for their vague sun worship and lack of scrolls — those maybe would have helped, if they clearly stated whether he did or did not own the sun.